 Status of Compliance: For the 2020 Motion to Amend, UNK engaged Tom Nance Water Resource Engineering to prepare a Water Supply Study, dated February 12, 2020, a copy of which was filed as Appendix D to Petitioner's Exhibit 3 in support of the 2020 Motion to Amend.
-In June 2023, Tom Nance Water Resource Engineering prepared an updated Water Supply Study for the DEIS, which is attached as Appendix D. UNK's efforts to secure a water source and determine the appropriate facilities and improvements remain ongoing and a top priority.
+In June 2023, Tom Nance Water Resource Engineering prepared an updated Water Supply Study for the DEIS, which was attached as Appendix D.